Suchak123/Suchak123/README.md

 - 👋 Hi, I’m @Suchak123
-- 🌱 I’m currently a begineer at python ...
+- 🌱 I’m currently looking for internships
 - 💞️ I’m looking to collaborate on python projects

 <!---